stellarsunset/tiff/README.md

 ## TODO

+1. Fixup tags
+   1. Add some way to find all current implementations
+   2. Add some way to go from code -> human-readable names
-1. Modified Huffman compression for BiLevel images
+2. Modified Huffman compression for BiLevel images
 2. Write files?